chrisnoonan98675/site/xl-deploy/concept/the-xl-deploy-repository.markdown

 ## Repository IDs

 Each CI in XL Deploy has an ID that uniquely identifies the CI.
 This ID is a path that determines the place of the CI in the Repository.
-For instance, a CI with ID "Applications/PetClinic/1.0" will appear in the **PetClinic** subfolder under the **Applications** root folder.
+For instance, a CI with ID "Applications/PetClinic/1.0" will appear in the **PetClinic** subdirectory under the **Applications** root directory.

-## Repository folders
+## Repository directory structure

 The Repository has a hierarchical layout and a version history.
 All CIs of all types are stored here.
-The top-level folders indicate the type of CI stored below it.
-Depending on the type of CI, the Repository stores it under a particular folder:
+The top-level directories indicate the type of CI stored below it.
+Depending on the type of CI, the Repository stores it under a particular directory:

-* Application and deployment package CIs are stored in the **Applications** folder
+* Application and deployment package CIs are stored in the **Applications** directory
-* Environment and dictionary CIs are stored in the **Environments** folder
+* Environment and dictionary CIs are stored in the **Environments** directory
-* Middleware CIs (representing hosts, servers, and so on) are stored in the **Infrastructure** folder
+* Middleware CIs (representing hosts, servers, and so on) are stored in the **Infrastructure** directory
-* XL Deploy configuration CIs (such as policies and deployment pipelines) are stored in the **Configuration** folder
+* XL Deploy configuration CIs (such as policies and deployment pipelines) are stored in the **Configuration** directory

-Also, in XL Deploy 5.5.0 and later:
+Also, in XL Deploy 5.5.x there are additional directories:

-* Blueprint and provisioning package CIs are stored in the **Blueprints** folder
+* Blueprint and provisioning package CIs are stored in the **Blueprints** directory
-* Provisioning environments and dictionary CIs are stored in the **ProvisioningEnvironments** folder
+* Provisioning environments and dictionary CIs are stored in the **ProvisioningEnvironments** directory
-* Provider CIs are stored in the **Providers** folder
+* Provider CIs are stored in the **Providers** directory

 ## Version control